McKownville

 and 0.46 inches recorded at the Albany airport weather station;

-a deluge associated with a thunderstorm and this caused significant
+deluge associated with a thunderstorm and this caused significant

 flooding on Western Avenue at Fuller Road.
+Mike Wren's records from his

 What happened in August?
-From 2 to 9 August 5.7 inches of rain fell,
+From 2 to 9 August 5.7 inches of rain fell

-with more than 3 inches of this total in the last two days of this
+inches of this total in the last two days of this interval.
+Based on

-of local precipitation.
-Another significant precipitation event
+precipitation.
+Another significant precipitation event occurred

-occurred 18-19 August, with local precipitation of 2.2 inches; the
+18-19 August, with local precipitation of 2.2 inches recorded at the

-water level in the well rose 0.47 feet (5.6 inches) over the next
+rose 0.47 feet (5.6 inches) over the next four days.
+Then, the

-four days.
-Then, the summer drawdown resumed, in the absence of any
+summer drawdown resumed, in the absence of any further substantial

-as average air temperatures, and transpiration from trees,
+temperatures, and transpiration from trees, decreased.

 So here is evidence that the infiltration to the local aquifer near